New Grading Model Overview- Updated

 Science

-Walk through a lab or experiment, explain the results, and connect the concept to real-world applications.
+Walk through a lab, explain the results, and connect the concept to real-world applications.

 [B]